 Special Election Information

-A Special Municipal Election is to be held in the City of San Luis Obispo on August 22, 2017, at which there will be submitted to the voters the following measure:
+An All Mailed Ballot Special Municipal Election is to be held in the City of San Luis Obispo on August 22, 2017, at which there will be submitted to the voters Measure B-17:

 "An Initiative to Repeal Chapter 15.10 of The San Luis Obispo Municipal Code Entitled "Rental Housing Inspection" And to Adopt New Chapter 15.10 Entitled "non-Discrimination In Housing".